Piling: Piled walls

-These methods of retaining wall construction employ bored piling techniques, normally CFA or rotary.
-They provide special advantages where available working space dictates that basement excavation faces be vertical.
+Piled walls can be drivene or bored.
+They provide special advantages where available working space dictates and open cut excavation not feasible.
 Both methods offer technically effective and offer a cost efficient temporary or permanent means of retaining the sides of bulk excavations even in water bearing strata.
-When used in permanent works, these walls can be designed to accommodate vertical loads in addition to moments and horizontal forces.
+When used in permanent works, these walls can be designed to resist vertical loads in addition lateral load from retaining soil.
 Construction of both methods is the same as for foundation bearing piles.
 Contiguous walls are constructed with small gaps between adjacent piles.
-The size of this space is determined by the strength of the soils.
+The spacing of the piles can be varied to provide suitable bending stiffness.

 Secant piled walls

 Secant pile walls are constructed such that space is left between alternate 'female' piles for the subsequent construction of 'male' piles.
 Construction of 'male' piles involves boring through the concrete in the 'female' piles hole in order to key 'male' piles between.
 The male pile is the one where steel reinforcement cages are installed, though in some cases the female piles are also reinforced.

 Secant piled walls can either be true hard/hard, hard/intermediate (firm), or hard/soft, depending on design requirements.
 Hard refers to structural concrete and firm or soft is usually a weaker grout mix containing bentonite.
 All types of wall can be constructed as free standing cantilevers, or may be propped if space and sub-structure design permit.
 Where party wall agreements allow, ground anchors can be used as tie backs.